M60 machine gun: Design details

 The M60E4/Mk 43 is a gas-operated, disintegrating-link, belt-fed, air-cooled machine gun that fires from an open bolt.
-It is the newest, upgraded variant of the M60 Series machine guns.
-It fires a 7.62x51mm NATO cartridge, which offers accuracy, reliability, and stopping power.
+It is the newest, upgraded variant of the M60 series machine guns.
+It fires a 7.62×51mm NATO cartridge, which offers accuracy, reliability, and stopping power.
 It fires at a cyclic rate of around 500 to 600 rounds per minute, with an effective distance of 1200 yards (1100 meters).
 The weapon's controllable, yet lethal, rate of fire allows for accurate firing in the standing, kneeling and prone positions.

 The M60E4/Mk 43 is ambidextrous, and shares its parts with all previous M60 configurations, including vehicle mounts.
 The adjustable front sight allows for zeroing of the primary and spare barrel, the chrome and induction hardening lengthens service life, and the ammunition is now mounted on the receiver, preventing damage, and thereby feed failure.
 The machine gun's light weight—20 to 21 pounds (9 to 10 kilograms)—and compact design make it easy to carry long distances and maneuver in tight spaces.
 It also allows for the weapon to be fired from the shoulder accurately.

 The M60E4/Mk 43 Mod 0, typically used as an infantry machine gun, features an injection-molded composite handguard.
 The weapon system's quick-change barrel is crucial for safety and efficiency, particularly when the operator is under fire.
 With the lightweight bipod mounted to the receiver, the barrel can be changed without removing the bipod.

 The M60E4/Mk 43 Mod 1 has multiple M1913 rail mounting points for mounting optics, aiming lasers, and accessories for around-the-clock capability.
 It mounts directly or adapts to all standard NATO tripod and vehicle mounts.

 Barrels are stellite lined for sustained fire and extended barrel life.
 They are available in short, long and heavy fluted configurations for use in various applications.
 All major components of the M60E4/Mk 43 directly interchange with other M60 configurations.
 U.S. Ordnance manufactures a conversion kit that upgrades older M60s to its M60E4/Mk 43 model.

 M60E6

 The M60E6 is an improvement on the M60E4 and the latest M60 variant.
 It won against the HK121 in the Danish Army's GPMG replacement program to replace the M/62 in March 2014.
 The weight has been reduced to 9.27 kg, 2.23 kg lighter than the M/62.
-Its rate of fire of around 500–650 rounds per minute (RPM) is significantly less than the M/62's 1,200 RPM, but it allows for better control, greater accuracy, more conservation of ammunition, more versatile firing positions, and less risk of collateral damage from losing control while shooting.
+Its rate of fire of around 500–650 rounds per minute (RPM) is significantly less than the Danish M/62's 1,200 RPM, but it allows for better control, greater accuracy, more conservation of ammunition, more versatile firing positions, and less risk of collateral damage from losing control while shooting.
 The M60E6 features a redesigned quick-change barrel assembly with an offset barrel handle, which is also used to carry the weapon and allows for the replacement of a hot barrel without using protective gloves.
 Changes to the rail system and bipod have been made, and a significant number of internal improvements have also increased reliability.